JaneliaSciComp/hortacloud/README.md

 # HortaCloud

-This is a blank project for TypeScript development with CDK.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
+Deploy the janeliaHortaCloud stack to AWS.

+## Getting started

+After cloning this repo, run `npm install` to download dependencies.

+Then you can run `npm run build` to build the code and `cdk deploy` to deploy it.

 ## Useful commands

-Note: be sure to run ```npm install``` after inital clone of the repo

 * `npm run build`   compile typescript to js
 * `npm run watch`   watch for changes and compile
 * `npm run test`    perform the jest unit tests
 * `cdk deploy`      deploy this stack to your default AWS account/region
 * `cdk diff`        compare deployed stack with current state
 * `cdk synth`       emits the synthesized CloudFormation template